The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/vite.md

     This will create a folder in your repo called `app` that will serve as the "development" version of the application (later, when you are ready to deploy, you will also create a "production" version).

 4. Open up the `app` directory and look around.
-Vite will have created the following files for you to get started (in order of importance):
+Vite will have created the following files and directories for you to get started:
     * `package.json`: defines the scripts and dependencies of your project.
 Notably, when you run `npm i` in your `app` directory, it will install the `vite` command-line tool.
+It's the first place to look when working on a new project.
+      * `package-lock.json`: Read more about package lock files [here](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json).
     * `index.html`: the "entry point" of your application.
-It contains only a `div#app` element and loads the `main.js` file.
+It contains only a `div#app` element and loads the `src/main.js` file.
 This must remain in the root of your `app` directory.
+    * `.gitignore`: lists filepaths to be ignored when making a commit.
+Importantly, you'll see that `node_modules/` are ignored.
+    * `public/`: contains files that you want to be publicly accessible.
+Often, these are images that you reference in your HTML or CSS.
+    * `src/`: contains the JavaScript and CSS that makes up your application!
       * `main.js`: is the "entry point" of your JavaScript code.
 You can move this file and any other JS files into sub-directories for better organization if you so desire.
       * `style.css`: contains the CSS for your application and is imported into `main.js` (yes, you can import CSS in JavaScript with Vite!).
 You can move this file and any other CSS files into sub-directories for better organization if you so desire.
       * `counter.js`: defines the logic for a simple counter application.
 We'll delete this "starter application" when we begin working on our own project.
-    * `.gitignore`: lists filepaths to be ignored when making a commit.
-    * `public/`: contains files that will not be transformed or bundled by Vite (images, logos, fonts, etc...) when running the build command.
-Any image files you want to add to your project should go in this folder.
       * `javascript.svg`: a logo for JavaScript.
+We'll also delete this file.

 5. `cd` into the `app` directory and install the `vite` command line tool and other dependencies for the project